Code-Institute-Submissions/milestone1_poolkv99/README.md

 2. Use of the navigation menu:
     * Mobile and tablet:
-        1. Go to the header on the top of the page
+        1. Go to the header/menu on the top of the page
+        2. Scroll down, the header/menu must stay in the top of the page
-        2. Click on the hamburger icon
+        3. Click on the hamburger icon
-        3. You will see a dropdown menu
+        4. You will see a dropdown menu
-        4. Click on a link in the dropdown menu
+        5. Click on a link in the dropdown menu
-        5. The menu closes and the page selected will open
+        6. The menu closes and the page selected will open
-        6. An opened page will be underlined in the menu, whether the menu is collapsed or not
+        7. An opened page will be underlined in the menu, whether the menu is collapsed or not
-        7. The bullets that divide the menu items are not shown when the menu is collapsed into the hamburger icon
+        8. The bullets that divide the menu items are not shown when the menu is collapsed into the hamburger icon
     * Desktop:
         1. Go to the header on the top of the page
         2. You will see a line under the menu item that belongs to the page you're currently at